YEARS IN SERVICE

 You are able to:

-We conducted a successful Survive & Thrive training today in Hamilton, NJ.
-These participants took the VALOR Not Today Challenge!
-Thank you to our host @NJSP and cohosts Regional Information Sharing Systems (RISS) and @USAO_NJ! pic.twitter.com/9s4M6fq774— VALOR Program (@valorforblue) May 14, 2019
+Conducted a successful Survive & Thrive in Albany, NY with nearly 200 officers who took the VALOR Not Today Challenge.
+Thank you to our host @nyspolice and cohosts @NYSPublicSafety, USAO Northern District of New York and RISS/MAGLOCLEN. @DOJBJA … pic.twitter.com/EvSxXiUypB— VALOR Program (@valorforblue) June 14, 2019

 The Bureau of Justice Assistance (BJA), a part of the U.S. Department of Justice’s Office of Justice Programs, helps make American communities safer by strengthening the nation’s criminal justice system.
 Its grants, training and technical assistance, and policy development services provide state, local, and tribal governments with the cutting-edge tools and best practices that they need to reduce violent and drug-related crime, support law enforcement, and combat victimization.
 To learn more about BJA, visit www.bja.gov or follow BJA on Facebook (https://www.facebook.com/DOJBJA/) and Twitter (@DOJBJA).